redhatNORDICS/consulting-lab/roles/libvirt_network/README.md

 ## Firewall integraiton

+WIP

 ## Network definition Variables

 `libvirt_networks: ` This is the list that the role loops over to create the networks.
 Each entry is a dictionary containing mandatory and optional variables.
 The vars are as follows:

-`network_name:` The name of the network.
+`name:` The name of the network.
 You will see this in your virt console.
 We also use this to name the interface(?)
-`network_type:` Choose the network type.
+`type:` Choose the network type.
 Decides what template file to use.
 Right now you can choose between:
 - `nat_network_dhcp` NAT network with DHCP.
 - `nat_network` NAT network without DHCP
 - `isolated_network` Isolated network.
 You have to setup a proxy to reach external resources.

-`network_interface_address:` The IP of the gateway.
+`interface_address:` The IP of the gateway.
 Used to determine the subnet range.
-`network_netmask:` (optional) Defaults to 255.255.255.0.
+`netmask:` (optional) Defaults to 255.255.255.0.
 Have to specify decimal mask, prefix not supported.